Alec Baldwin

-Early life
+Early life and education

-Alexander Rae Baldwin III was born on April 3, 1958, in Amityville, New York, and raised in the Nassau Shores neighborhood of nearby Massapequa, the eldest son of Carol Newcomb (née Martineau; December 15, 1929 – May 26, 2022) from Syracuse and Alexander Rae Baldwin Jr. (October 26, 1927 – April 15, 1983), a high school history/social studies teacher and football coach from Brooklyn.
-He has three younger brothers, Daniel (born 1960), William (born 1963), and Stephen (born 1966), who also became actors.
-He also has two sisters, Elizabeth "Beth" Baldwin Keuchler (born 1955) and Jane Ann Baldwin Sasso (born 1965).
+Alexander Rae Baldwin III was born on April 3, 1958, in Amityville, New York, and raised in the Nassau Shores neighborhood of nearby Massapequa, the eldest son of Carol Newcomb (née Martineau; December 15, 1929 – May 26, 2022) from Syracuse, New York and Alexander Rae Baldwin Jr. (October 26, 1927 – April 15, 1983), a high school history/social studies teacher and football coach from Brooklyn.
+His maternal grandfather, Daniel Roy Martineau, played football at Syracuse and later played professionally in the National Football League for the Buffalo All-Americans and the Rochester Jeffersons.
+He has three younger brothers, Daniel (b.
+1960), William (b.
+1963), and Stephen (b.
+1966), who also became actors.
+He also has two sisters, Elizabeth "Beth" Keuchler (née Baldwin; born 1955) and Jane Ann Sasso (née Baldwin; born 1965).

-Alec and his siblings were raised as Roman Catholics.
+Alec and his siblings were raised as Catholics.
 They are of Irish, French, and English ancestry.
 Through his father, Baldwin is descended from Mayflower passenger John Howland, and through this line, is the 13th generation of his family born in North America and the 14th generation to live in North America.

 Baldwin attended Alfred G. Berner High School in Massapequa and played football there under Coach Bob Reifsnyder.
-In New York City, Baldwin worked as a busboy at the famed discotheque, Studio 54.
 From 1976 to 1979, he attended George Washington University.
-In 1979, he lost the election for student body president and received a personal letter from former U.S. president Richard Nixon (with whom he had a common friend) encouraging him to use the loss as a learning experience.
+In 1979, he lost the election for student body president and received a personal letter from former U.S. president Richard Nixon encouraging him to use the loss as a learning experience.

 Afterward, he transferred to the Tisch School of the Arts of New York University (NYU) where he studied with, among others, Geoffrey Horne and Mira Rostova at the Lee Strasberg Theatre Institute.
 Later, he was accepted as a member of the Actors Studio.
+In New York City, Baldwin also worked as a busboy at the famed discotheque, Studio 54.
 In 1994, he completed his Bachelor of Fine Arts degree at NYU.